Amen-Musingarimi/musical-concert-capstone/README.md

 To get a local copy up and running, follow these steps.

-### Prerequisites

-In order to run this project you need any code editor, for example Visual Studio.

 ### Setup

-Clone this repository to your desired folder
+Clone this repository to your desired folder using the following command; git clone https://github.com/Amen-Musingarimi/musical-concert-capstone.git

 ### Run tests